 Based on my own experience with Sleep Support, I knew that most people would experience great results.
 But I really didn’t know if this particular client, who was used to VERY strong prescription drugs, would actually feel anything from it.

-Sleep Support is made by a company called Vitamin Support, which also makes a product called Alcohol Support for people who want to quit or cut down on drinking.
+Sleep Support is made by a company called Calm Support, which also makes a product called Calm Support that is helpful for people who want to quit or cut down on drinking.

 I’m a big fan of this company because its message is similar to mine: that mental health issues are not just symptoms that should be made to disappear artificially, but rather clues to underlying deficiencies that should be restored by providing the natural building blocks for vitality.